CENG501-Projects/CENG501-Fall2024/CetinSak/Readme.md

 @TODO: Explain the original method.

 ## 2.2.
 Our interpretation

-@TODO: Explain the parts that were not clearly explained in the original paper and how you interpreted them.

--> Interpret the output of SHRM, how should data look etc.
--> Interpret how S_k and D_k was calculated.
--> In RHM code, what does each parameter correspond to here

-## 2.2.
-Our interpretation
 The output of the Sparse Random Hierarchical Model (SRHM) is a **set of generated hierarchical data points** that follow a structured and sparse pattern.
 Specifically:

 - _**Data**_:Each data point consists of a sparse input $( x \in \mathbb{R}^{d \times v} )$, where: